 Dr. Money eventually died on July 7, 2006 from Parkinson’s disease.

 Dr. Money is still seen as an innovative pioneer of the idea of sexual fluidity and “gender” being a social construct.
 He published over 2000 articles, books, chapters, and reviews, nearly all of which were positively received and are still referred to as scientific gospel.
 He received over 65 worldwide honors, awards, and honorary degrees.
 He is still lauded as a progenitor of the gender fluidity movement.

-So remember, kids: when you use the term “gender”, you’re using the speculative-at-best terminology of an insane scientist who committed human experimentation, tortured a pair of twin boys, drove them both to suicide, and not only got away with it, but is still lauded as one of the pioneers of the ideas of 1) sexual identity being only a state of mind and not a biological constant and 2) sex reassignment, to this day.
+So remember, kids: when you use the term “gender”, you’re using the speculative-at-best terminology of an insane scientist who committed human experimentation, psychologically, emotionally, and sexually tortured a pair of twin boys, drove them both to suicide, and not only got away with it, but is still lauded as one of the pioneers of the ideas of 1) sexual identity being only a state of mind and not a biological constant and 2) sex reassignment, to this day.

 There’s a special place in Hell for people like him.

 As for David and Brian Reimer, may they rest in peace.